 Try asking your former manager for a recommendation letter.
 Remember, a manager’s recommendation will carry more weight.

 Discuss the job position with your manager before she writes the recommendation letter.
 Tell them about the specific skills you need to get that job.
-It will also make it easier for them to write the letter.
+It will also make it easier for them to write letters.

 Be Honest About Your Skills And Experience